Tadwai

 Tadwai is a village and a mandal in Kamareddy district in the state of Telangana in India, located between Kamareddy and Nijamsagar.

 Tadwai is home to the Sri Sadguru Shri Shabari Mathaji Ashram.
-Every year, several Lakhs devotes gather here to celebrate Rama Navami and Datta Jayanthi.
+Every year, several Lakhs of devotees gather here to celebrate Rama Navami and Datta Jayanthi.
 It is a spiritual center of the Telangana region and also Central India.
 People from various parts of the world visit this ashram throughout the year.